Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Let’s say you’re focused on call length, or handle time, as one of the metrics you track.
 It seems like a common focus: a lot of businesses want to shave down service calls as much as possible to optimize their call center.
 In some industries, this might be useful to track if your main goal is efficiency.
 But in other cases, like healthcare or other more sensitive fields, it might feel incredibly impersonal to rush someone off the phone—which could lead to customer churn.

 Our biggest suggestion: don’t worry about what everyone else is tracking.
 Chances are they might have fallen prey to vanity metrics, too.
 Figure out what data really speaks to your success.
-Read on for some of our top picks for both inbound and outbound metrics to track.
+Read on for key metrics to track in both outbound and inbound call centers.

 Learn about the damage that long hold times can do, and what customers expect from call or contact centers today.